hilariousheiner/planeted/README.md

 # planeted
-A tool for procedurally creating and editing models of asteroids, moons and minor planets.
+A tool for procedurally creating models of asteroids, moons and minor planets.